sPHENIX-Collaboration/acts-fatras/README.md

-# FATRAS Extension to the ACTS Project
+# Fatras extension to the ACTS project

 This project provides the code to run a fast track simulation on top of the ACTS Core.
 The project should be used by including it directly as a cmake